adamrab123/Needham-Schroeder/readme.md

 ### Security from Replay Attacks

 The typical Needham-Schroeder protocol is vulnerable to a replay attack if an old session key has been compromised.
-To combat this, this implementation uses a odified version of the Neuman 93 protocol (similar to the Denning 81 protocol's timestamp implementation but it uses a nonce) .
+To combat this, this implementation uses a modified version of the Neuman 93 protocol (similar to the Denning 81 protocol's timestamp implementation but it uses a nonce) .
 This involves adding a second nonce when the KDC sends the information back to the requesting user.
 By adding this bit of randomness to our string, we make it much harder to reverse our encryption, and thus prevent replay attacks.

 ### References